DataDog/hiring-engineers/answers.md

 **What is the Anomaly graph displaying?**

 The anomaly graph is displaying a blue line representing the number of MongoDB connections available.
 The blue line is buffered by a gray area representing the acceptable area of deviation from the average number of connections.
 If the number of connections is greater than or less than the gray area, the size of which is controlled by the bounds parameter, the line will turn red representing an anomaly in the data.
 After a period of having a large number of connections to the Mongo database the anomaly graph has shifted representing a change in the expected behavior.

 ## MONITORING DATA

 Thresholds can be set on a metric to either warn you to keep and eye on it or alert you that something more serious is happening.
 These can be set using the Datadog monitoring tools.
 Here we have an example of a notification message for the my_metric metric.
-Using a one monitor you can have a single message that varies depending on what type of notification needs to be sent.
+Using a monitor you can have a single message that varies depending on what type of notification needs to be sent.
-If the monitor is triggered with an alert all contents in between {{#is_alert}} and {{/is_alert}} will be sent to the specified team member(s).
+If the monitor is triggered with an alert, all contents in between {{#is_alert}} and {{/is_alert}} will be sent to the specified team member(s).
 The same is true for {{is_warning}} and {{is_no_data}}.

 ```
 {{#is_alert}}ALERT threshold of {{threshold}} exceeded.
 My_Metric has reached {{value}} {{/is_alert}}